3 - 6 September 2026

 • Analyse our web traffic using an analytics package.
 Aggregated usage data helps us improve the website structure, design, content and functions.

 • Identify whether you are signed in to our website.
-A cookie allows us to check whether you are signed in to the site.

-• Store information about your preferences.
-The website can then present you with information you will find more relevant and interesting.
+• Store information about your preferences, so we can present content you'll find more relevant.

 Cookies do not provide us with access to your computer or any information about you, other than that which you choose to share with us.